Coastal Resilience at Tyndall AFBSetting the Stage for Collective Success

 After being severely impacted by Category 5 Hurricane Michael in October 2018, Tyndall Air Force Base (AFB) has embarked on a rebuild program that is focused on creating a resilient, sustainable and smart Installation of the Future that leverages innovative solutions in a “system of systems” approach to perform at the nexus of mission assurance, cost efficiency, and social and environmental sustainability.
 A significant part in ensuring the future resilience of the base is addressing the risks that arise from coastal flooding and erosion.
 As part of the approach, the Tyndall AFB Rebuild Team is exploring a series of pilot projects that use nature-based solutions to reduce coastal flood risks while creating important social and environmental benefits.

-Tyndall Air Force Base (AFB) has embarked on a rebuild program that is focused on creating a resilient, sustainable and smart Installation of the Future
+Tyndall AFB's rebuild program is focused on creating a resilient, sustainable, and smart Installation of the Future

 Recognizing the multiple benefits that can be generated by nature-based solutions, Tyndall AFB is seeking involvement from a range of stakeholders from within the US Department of Defense, local, state and federal agencies, conservation organizations, and academia.
 To help drive the dialogue, Tyndall AFB is organizing a series of stakeholder engagement meetings during which the base’s current plans and proposed coastal resilience pilot projects will be presented for comment and feedback.
 Organizations that are interested in becoming long-term partners, through funding and in-kind resources, will be invited to participate in the base’s journey to coastal resilience.
 Tyndall AFB is also interested in identifying solutions that can benefit both the base and neighboring communities.